 How do AI guardrails work in financial customer support?

-AI guardrails in financial support are predefined rules that restrict what the AI agent can do.
+AI guardrails are predefined rules that restrict what the AI agent can do.
 They prevent actions like issuing refunds above a set amount, sharing sensitive data without verification, or making promises outside company policy.
-Guardrails are configured by compliance teams and enforced automatically during every interaction.
+Guardrails are configured by compliance teams and enforced automatically during every customer interaction.

 What compliance risks does AI create in fintech support?